bengrosser/autonomous-video-artist/PC/README.md

             $ rosrun turtlebot charging

-9. To stop the robot just press ctrl+c to break the process
+9. To stop the robot just press ctrl+c to break the process.